-The WorldSkills Access Programme reflects international good practice in training design and comprises five modules (with an estimated learning time of 20 hours per module).
+The WorldSkills Access Programme reflects international good practice in training design and comprises a mandatory element as well as a supplementary element for further learning.
+The estimated learning time is 20 hours per element.

-Mandatory modules (to be completed by all new Experts):
+Mandatory elements (to be completed by all new Experts):

-- General introduction (AP:GEN) - Introduction to vocational assessment (AP:VA1)
+- General introduction - Introduction to vocational assessment